jvkoh/wave/README.md

 ```

 ## Groups, IterDraw, and the World
-Now I want to get to how Wave.World functions, but before that I'll describe the functionality of Wave.IterDraw and Wave.Group, from which Wave.World is extended.
+Before I explain how to use Wave.World, I'll describe the functionality of Wave.IterDraw and Wave.Group, from which Wave.World is extended.

 ### Wave.Group
-A Wave.Group object is simply an object that has the property `objects`, that stores an array of sub-objects or child objects.
+A Wave.Group object is simply an object that expects to have the property `objects`, which stores an array of sub-objects or child objects.
 It also has an `updateWorld()` function and an `addObjects()` function.

-`updateWorld()` updates the world of each of its child objects, and calls any `updateWorld()` functions that those child objects might have.
+- `updateWorld()` updates the world of each of its child objects, and calls any `updateWorld()` functions that those child objects might have.
-`addObjects([obj1, obj2, ...])` takes an array of objects and adds them to this Groups `objects` array.
-One the child objects have been added, it calls `updateWorld()` on the Group.
+- `addObjects([obj1, obj2, ...])` takes an array of objects and adds them to this groups `objects` array.
+Once the child objects have been added, it calls `updateWorld()`.

 ### Wave.IterDraw
 Wave.IterDraw is an extension of Wave.Group that has a `draw()` function.

-`draw(delta)` looks for and calls any `draw()` functions that exist on any of the child objects on this IterDraw.
+- `draw(delta)` looks for and calls any `draw()` functions that exist on any of the child objects on this IterDraw.
 It will also call any `preDraw()` function it has before it draws its child objects, and any `postDraw()` functions it has after it draws its child objects.

-`draw(delta)`, `preDraw(delta)`, and `postDraw(delta)` take an argument that is a Number representing the amount of time that has passed since the last draw frame.
+- `draw(delta)`, `preDraw(delta)`, and `postDraw(delta)` take an argument that is a Number representing the amount of time that has passed since the last draw frame.

 ### Wave.World
 Wave.World is an extension of Wave.IterDraw that handles all of the annoying animation event loop logic.

 Required Properties:
-    - canvas: a reference to a canvas element on the page
+- **canvas**: a reference to a canvas element on the page
-    - width: the width that you want this world to be
+- **width**: the width that you want this world to be
-    - height: the height that you want this world to be
+- **height**: the height that you want this world to be

 Other Useful Properties:
-    - context: the context for the canvas element that was passed into the world
+- **context**: the context for the canvas element that was passed into the world
-    - start(): starts this world's animation
+- **start()**: starts this world's animation
-    - playPause(): toggles this world between playing and pausing
+- **playPause()**: toggles this world between playing and pausing
-    - addObjects(): adds objects to the world (after initialization), the same as the addObjects that all Wave.Group objects have
+- **addObjects()**: adds objects to the world (after initialization), the same as the addObjects that all Wave.Group objects have

 # Writing Actual Draw Objects